MiniGameWorlds/MiniGameWorld-Reward/README.md

 - Xp

 # Commands
-- `/rank reload`: Reload all config from file
+- `/reward reload`: Reload all config from file
-- `/rank save`: Save all data to file
+- `/reward save`: Save all data to file

 # Soft depend on MiniGameWorldRank
-- If use with [MiniGameWorldRank], can reward to players with saved rank data
+- If use with [MiniGameWorld-Rank], can reward to players with saved rank data
-- `in-data-reward.yml` config only works with [MiniGameWorldRank]
+- `in-data-reward.yml` config only works with [MiniGameWorld-Rank]

 # Config
 - `in-game-reward.yml` is only applied between players who played together in the minigame